jsmobify/target-manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation
+cd into the proxy folder and run npm install

 ## Available Scripts

 In the project directory, you can run:

+### `npm run proxy`

+This sets up the proxy server needed to access the Target API.
+Please run this in its own terminal tab.

 ### `npm start`